m4rch3n1ng/4css/readme.md

 blocks are defined by indentation rather than brackets

 some values **may** be shortened, instead of having to write completely write them. consult the [lookup table](#lookup) on what values are able to be shortened

-currently every .4css file directly in the target folder will be evaluated and compiled

 ## syntax